daunkim18/Capstone-Project/README.md

 # Executive Project Summary
-## Problem statement:
+## Problem statement: AI-Powered Imaging Technology for Enhancing Dental Examinations

-Visiting the dentist often causes fear, especially in children and elderly patients, due to the overwhelming dental environment filled with equipment like dental chairs, lights, and sharp instruments.
-This fear can stop the patients from seeking timely dental care.
-Additionally, traditional dental examinations are time-consuming as healthcare professionals manually inspect each tooth, which can lead to discomfort for patients and a chance of missing small cavities or early signs of decay.
-This is my area of interest because I have seen many people neglecting their oral hygiene because of fear, mainly in kids, and it is a time-consuming procedure.

-Although X-rays, such as Orthopantomograms (OPG) and bitewing X-rays, are commonly used to identify dental issues, they also have certain drawbacks.
-They are time-consuming, involve scheduling appointments, and may not always be covered by insurance, making them costly for patients.
-There is a need for a faster, less stressful, and cost-effective solution to improve the dental examination process and reduce errors.
+Fear of visiting the dentist is a common issue, especially among children and elderly patients.
+The intimidating dental environment, filled with complex equipment, bright lights, and sharp instruments, can discourage individuals from seeking timely dental care.
+Additionally, conventional dental examinations require healthcare professionals to manually inspect each tooth, which is time-consuming, can cause discomfort, and may lead to missed early signs of decay.
+Current diagnostic tools such as X-rays, including Orthopantomograms (OPG) and bitewing X-rays, offer effective imaging solutions but come with drawbacks.
+They require scheduled appointments, can be costly, and may not always be covered by insurance.
+These limitations highlight the need for an alternative solution that enhances efficiency, improves patient comfort, and reduces diagnostic errors.
+This project aims to introduce AI-powered imaging technology as a transformative approach to dental examinations.
+High-resolution images of the oral cavity, captured from multiple angles (occlusal, buccal, and lingual), will be analyzed using machine learning algorithms such as YOLO for object detection.
+This approach will allow accurate identification of cavities and early signs of decay without invasive procedures or traditional probing methods.
+Keywords:  AI Imaging Technology, YOLO, Dental Examination, Public Dataset

+# Research Question
+How can AI-powered imaging technology enhance dental examinations by improving accuracy, reducing patient discomfort, and minimizing reliance on traditional X-ray imaging while maintaining cost-effectiveness and efficiency?

 ## Project goals: